JodyMurray/hangman/README.md

  * To pass the time.

  ## Design
-The design has been inspired by a tutorial demonstration I came across: PUT IN LINK The aim for this website is to create a user friendly terminal based application, that also retrieves and displays current and new data.
+The design has been inspired by a tutorial demonstration I came across: https://www.youtube.com/watch?v=8ext9G7xspg&t=2111s

+The aim for this website is to create a user friendly terminal based application, that also retrieves and displays current and new data.
 The landing page provides a menu selection: Play Game, See Rules, See Highscores, or Exit application.

 ![screenshot](images/flowchart.png)

 ## Colour Scheme
-  Colour scheme comments.
+- The colours I imported using termcolor.
+- It allows basic colours to be used in the terminal.
+- I used colours in a nice order throughout the game that is appealing to the eyes.

 ## Features